 Other activities such as quick feet, ladder drills, and plant + cut drills may be incorporated into your rehab program depending on your task demands, general interests, and resources available to you.

-Lateral ankle sprains are extremely common injuries; however, given the severity of an ankle sprain can vary widely, it is highly recommended to seek assistance from a doctor or physiotherapist in order to ensure a safe and effective recovery.
-Rehab programs generally progress through phases of protection, to restorations of range of motion and strength, to advanced stability and proprioception.
-Progression through these phases should be guided by achievement of various objective checkpoints, rather than adopting a “one-size-fits-all” approach based on black and white timelines.
+Lateral ankle ligament sprains are extremely common injuries; however, given the severity of an ankle sprain can vary from mild sprains that you consider annoying, to severe sprains that keep you laid up on the couch, it is highly recommended to seek assistance from a doctor or physiotherapist in order to ensure a safe and effective recovery.

 Larkins LW, Baker RT, Baker JG.
 Physical Examination of the Ankle: A Review of the Original Orthopedic Special Test Description and Scientific Validity of Common Tests for Ankle Examination.
 Arch Rehabil Res Clin Transl.
 2020 Jul 8;2(3):100072. doi: 10.1016/j.arrct.2020.100072.
 PMID: 33543095; PMCID: PMC7853358.